Activity While Traveling

 Fortify Camp

 You can use wooden spikes or large boulders to barricade your campsite or dig a ditch and build ramparts.
-A successful DC 15 Strength (Athletics) check adds the Defendable property to your campsite if it doesn’t already have it.
+A successful DC 15 Athletics check adds the Defendable property to your campsite if it doesn’t already have it.

 Hunt/Forage

 Gather food and water or hunt local game.
 This is the same action as the Hunt & Forage travel activity.
-However, since you are not traveling at this point, you may make the corresponding Wisdom (Survival) check with advantage.
+However, since you are not traveling at this point, you may make the corresponding Survival check with +1d.

 Keep Watch